MJAustinDev/MarsVolcanoDash/README.md

 Simple game I've built using the Box2D physics engine and GLFW.
 Currently in a WIP stage, but the base mechanics are all working as I intent.

+**Game is in its pre-release state, currently compiled stable build is found in the Release directory**

 ---

 ## Important (Licenses)